 If you’re looking to invest in the financial markets but don’t have the time or knowledge to pick individual assets – exchange-traded funds (ETFs) could be your saviour.
-This is because ETF providers such as iShares will buy and sell financial assets on your behalf – allowing you to sit back and make your money work for you.
+This is because ETF providers such as iShares will buy and sell financial assets on your behalf.

-Below you will find a breakdown of which funds made our list of the best iShares ETF UK for 2021.
-By scrolling down, you can read our full analysis to find out why we like the selected ETFs in question.
+Below you will find a breakdown of which funds made our list of popular iShares ETF UK based on trading volumes and market caps.
+By scrolling down, you can read our full analysis of each ETF.

 As one of the larger fund managers globally – it should come as no surprise to learn that there are now hundreds of iShares ETFs to choose from.
 The ETFs that you have at your disposal cover virtually every financial market possible.

-But, we can’t cover each and every fund – so below we review a selection of iShares’ best ETFs in the market right now!
+But, we can’t cover each and every fund – so below we review a selection of iShares’ ETFs in the market right now.

 In order to do this, iShares will buy shares in all 100 companies that are listed on the FTSE 100 at a proportionate weight.
 After all, companies with a much larger market valuation will continue more to index.
 For example, London Stock Exchange powerhouses Unilever (5.49%), AstraZeneca (5.16%), HSBC (5.03%), and Diageo (3.75%) collectively contribute over 19% of the entire FTSE.